tylertian123/RobotPathfinder/README.md

 Some of the highlights include:
 * Smooth path generation with 3 different fit types
-* Respects maximum velocity constraints for both wheels, even when turning
+* *Respects maximum velocity constraints for both wheels, even when turning*
-* Allows wheels to turn backwards if turns are too tight
+* *Allows wheels to turn backwards if turns are too tight*

-***Even though version 2 releases are still in beta, they're preferred over the 1.x releases.
-The 1.x releases contain major issues that are fixed in version 2.***
+* Handy methods that allows the mirroring and retracing of trajectories
+* Follower class that can be set to follow position, velocity, acceleration and direction
+* And much more...!

+***Version 1 is deprecated; they contain serious design oversights that make them very inaccurate.
+Please use a Version 2 release instead.***

 ## Purpose
 Given an array of waypoints, each with coordinates and a heading, RobotPathfinder generates a smooth path that follows all the waypoints.
 Then, using that path, it generates left and right wheel trajectories for a robot to follow in order to achieve the desired path.